Setting Business Priorities - An Easy, Effective Tool

 Score Your Small Business's Digital Priorities

 Create a grid with a column listing the potential changes.
 Then score each item according to Time, Business Impact, and Resources required.
-Use a scale of 1-5 for each parameter (1 being the worst, 5 being the best).
+Use a scale of 1-5 for each parameter (1 being the "worst" and 5 being the "best")

-Time: This is an assessment based on days to execute + time until impact can be noticed.
+Time: This is an assessment based on days to execute and time until impact can be noticed.
+1 (or "worst") would mean the project will take considerable time, especially when compared to other options being considered.

 Once the proposed projects have been scored, multiply each row and prioritize items with the highest total value.
 (You could use a scale of 1 - 10; I prefer 1 - 5)